Shaul Arieli: Political career (2001-)

+Studies and research

 Arieli graduated with a BA in Political Science and an MA in Management Sciences, both from Tel Aviv University.
 He completed his doctorate at the Department of Geography and Environmental Sciences at Haifa University, and his research was devoted to examining the development of Israel's borders in comparison to other conflicts zones in the world.
-Arieli is a lecturer at the Interdisciplinary Center of Herzliya, the Hebrew University and the Academic College of Jaffa.
-He lives in Tel Aviv and is married.
+Arieli is a lecturer at the Interdisciplinary Center Herzliya, the Hebrew University and the Academic College of Jaffa.

+Personal life

+Arieli lives in Tel Aviv and is married.
 He is a father of three and grandfather of one.